sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

     100%|██████████| 17/17 [00:07<00:00,  2.34it/s]

 The first few rows of the data set are shown below.
-After a quick view of the website tells that they have IPO data starting from year 2010.
+A quick view of the website tells that they have IPO data starting from year 2010.
 I will combine the three datasets, and change the column names in English.
 Since the datasets are frequently updated, we will focus on the decade of 2010-2019 only.

 ```python